rohan-shenoy/rohan-shenoy.github.io/_projects/3_project.md

 #### Results on Taj Mahal

-We see the step by step approach in action to sharpening the details on the Taj Mahal.
+We see the step by step approach to sharpening the details on the Taj Mahal.
 We start with a blurry original image, and create a low-pass-filter version that is even more blurry.
 Then we get the high-frequency image by subtracting the low-pass-filtered version from the original.
 Finally, we add some amount of the high_frequency image back to the original to get a sharpened version (alpha = 1.5 in this case).

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">